astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 - Platform Upgrade to [Prisma 2](https://www.prisma.io/) (Database Toolkit for our Houston API)
 - Improved error message on `$ astro dev init` if not authenticated to Astronomer (_CLI v0.20_)
 - BugFix: Inaccurate CLI version output on `$ astro upgrade` (_CLI v0.20_)
-- BugFix: Adding a non-Airflow config Environment Variable on Astronomer UI with KubernetesExecutor does not get passed successfully
 - BugFix: Navigating to the Airflow Webserver if not authenticated redirects to Astro UI homepage after login
 - BugFix: Intermittent errors with Workspace "Trial" functionality and "Billing" tab (`Minified React Error #310`)